 Professional Positions and Service

-Coordinator, Music and Sound Studies Network for German Studies Association (January 2013 - Present)
+- Coordinator, Music and Sound Studies Network for German Studies Association (2013 – present)

-Book reviews for The Journal of Social History, Journal of Modern History, Canadian Journal of History, Choice, German History, German Studies Review, H-German, Historische Anthropologie, H-Net Electronic Discussion List, Weimar Studies Electronic Discussion List, Coordinating Council for Women's Historians Newsletter
+Book reviews published in The American Historical Review, The Journal of Social History, Journal of Modern History, European History Quarterly, Canadian Journal of History, Choice, Central European History, German History, German Studies Review, Monatshefte, H-German Electronic Discussion List, H-Soz-und-Kult Electronic Discussion List, Historische Anthropologie, H-Net Electronic Discussion List, Weimar Studies Electronic Discussion List, Coordinating Council for Women’s Historians Newsletter

 Guest on “On the Mark” Radio Program, WKOK 1070, Sunbury, PA (January and April 2013)